ShaneKanterman04/opendesk/README.md

 - **CORS Enabled**: Cross-origin requests supported for browser clients
 - **Environment Variables**: Sensitive credentials (JWT_SECRET, DB_PASSWORD) must be set via `.env`

+**Admin creation:** The project does not seed a default admin.
+The first user that registers will be granted admin privileges and the registration response will include a warning.
+This avoids shipping default credentials—rotate and secure admin accounts after initial setup.

 ### 📚 Documentation

 - **[Setup Guide](docs/SETUP.md)** — Installation, environment configuration, and local development